Overview

 Our clients include individuals, corporations, foundations, trusts, charities, retirement funds, IRAs,

-and pooled investment vehicles.
+529B plans, 401K plans and pooled vehicles.

 ITEM 8 - METHODS OF ANALYSIS, INVESTMENT STRATEGIES AND